maxvfischer/DIY-CNC-machine/README.md

 #### Attach Y-axis cable chain

 The Y-axis cable chain was attached using two supports.
 The first support (with screw holes to attach the cable chain) was clamped to the left side of the lower frame and aligned with the last vertial beam.
 A bradawl and a hammer were used to make indentations at the center of the two holes.
-Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
+Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
 The support was then attached to the lower frame using 2 20 mm M5 screws.

 ![assemble_cable_support_y_axis_1](./images/build/frame/assemble_cable_support_y_axis_1.jpg)